Share:

 How does the B58 compare to the N54/N55?

 The B58 offers better reliability than the N54, improved fuel economy over the N55, and maintains excellent tuning potential while incorporating lessons learned from previous engines.
+You can find the B58 in late-model BMW F30 3 Series variants such as the 340i.

 Conclusion

 For B58 owners seeking quality replacement engines or components, Engine Finder offers access to premium BMW engines for sale from trusted suppliers across South Africa.
+You can also source used B58 parts through BMW scrap yards nationwide.
+For a broader look at common faults on the F30 platform that houses many B58 models, see our BMW F30 common problems guide.

 References and Further Reading